 Ask yourself:

-- Do we need stronger integration between marketing and recruiting?
+• Do we need stronger integration between sourcing and recruitment marketing?

 Hiring teams already know that talent relationships do not start or end with an application.
 What is changing is how intentionally those relationships are managed.